sodafoundation/documentation/content/guides/developer-guides/delfin/delfin-kubernetes-guide/_index.md

 ## The steps to deploy delfin on a kubernetes cluster

 ### Pre-requisites
-- SODA installation is tested on `Ubuntu 18.04`.
+- This  installation is tested on `Ubuntu 18.04`.
 - `root` user is REQUIRED before the installation work starts.

 This is test on a single node kind kubernetes cluster.<br />